How to publish your MSIX package to the Microsoft Store?

-For that, we have used Advanced Installer to fix the error.
+To fix this error, we used Advanced Installer.
 We edited the project and limited the OS minimum requirement from our application project by going to Package Definition -> Builds.

-When the app passed the validation, you should see the following screen:
+When the app passes the validation, you should see the following screen:

 4.5 Store listings.Manage Store listing languages

 The first subsection in Store listing is "Languages supported in packages".
 After you upload your application to the store, during validation, the AppxManifest.xml file is checked for the supported language entries.